rrra/www/content/post/2025/buy-your-hamfest-tickets-and-tables-today.md

 moreText = "Enter The Box Office and Make Your Purchase" thumbnail = "https://images.rrra.org/hamfest/2025-thumbnail.gif"
 +++
-General admission and vendor bundle tickets (i.e. a flea market table and vendor admission) are on sale ***now*** in the [RRRA online box office][boxoffice].
+General Admission and Vendor Bundle tickets (i.e. a flea market table and vendor admission) are on sale ***now*** in the [RRRA online box office][boxoffice].

 Your advance purchase gets ***you*** to the bargins ***faster*** at the